LeelaPakanati/ECE434/hw05/README.md

 2. Dependency = app.c
 3. Command = compiler and assemble but do not link

 Makefile made from excercise in ./make/

 ## Installing kernel Source
+I installed the kernel 5.4 using